jamescowens/Boxel-Demo/README.md

 gulp build
 gulp serve:dist
 ```
 A web browser should open up with a login page.

-But how do we login?
+This is the front-end for your boxel app.

+Video captured here can be boxelized and  streamed to clients -- including Minecraft servers.
+In order to boxelize and stream the video you'll need to set up the rest of the Boxel stack.

-We are going to need [docker-machine](https://github.com/docker/machine) to do this and a Docker host.
+In order to do this, we'll use [docker-machine](https://github.com/docker/machine) and create a [Docker](https://github.com/docker/docker) host.

+Install docker-machine and create a host by following the instructions [here](https://github.com/docker/machine).

 ## Boxel

-Before we build up boxel's dependencies lets build the boxel container first.
+Before we build Boxel's dependencies, let's build the Boxel container.
-Clone [boxel]() and build the container:
+Clone [boxel](https://github.com/VerizonCraft/Boxel) and build it:

 ```bash
 docker build -t boxel .
 docker images # should display boxel under REPOSITORY column
 ```

-Once we built the boxel container let's build it's dependencies.
+Boxel has three major dependencies -- we've provided docker containers to get them all running with a few commands.

 ## Crossbar
 Boxel uses [Crossbar](http://crossbar.io/) for device discovery,
 communication between the web app to the minecraft server, and to serve the web app we just saw.
-It is built in the web container in the docker-compose.yml.

 ## Redis
 Boxel uses [Redis](https://github.com/antirez/redis) to push codec data into a pub/sub for Minecraft to use.